cliffhall/cliffhall/README.md

 ## 🧠 Refocusing on AI
 - ✨ At [Culturalyst](https://culturalyst.com), I used AI to map and categorize diverse artist opportunities from around the web.
-- ✨ With [PlotRocket](https://plotrocket.app), an AI-assisted writers' room, I combined artificial intelligence with a common industry practice for creating episodic fiction, yielding a tool capable of planning multiple seasons of a television series down to the scene and beat.
+- ✨ With [PlotRocket](https://plotrocket.app), an AI-assisted writers' room, I am combining artificial intelligence with common industry practices for writing episodic fiction, yielding a tool capable of planning multiple seasons of a television series down to the scene and beat.
+With or without the use of AI.
 It allows anyone to turn an idea into an engaging episodic story.